-The following discussion and analysis provides information about the financial condition and results of operations of the Company for the years ended December 31, 2013, 2012 and 2011.
-All share and per share data have been restated to give effect to the 10% stock dividend issued on December 14, 2012.
+The following discussion and analysis provides information about the financial condition and results of operations of the Company for the years ended December 31, 2015, 2014 and 2013.
 This discussion and analysis should be read in conjunction with the Company's consolidated financial statements and accompanying notes and other selected financial data presented elsewhere in this report.